 This code is not based on ideas of good or bad, blame or guilt, but on acknowledging and addressing the suffering of all concerned.
 We try to keep to the forefront the true nature of everyone, no matter how problematic their actions may be, while recognizing our responsibility to provide a safe, ethical and respectful environment.

-Everyone who is involved in the Sangha, from visitors to the most senior practitioners and guiding teachers, is expected to conduct themselves according to this the Code of Ethics and may avail themselves of the Formal Reconciliation and Grievance process.
+Everyone who is involved in the Sangha, from visitors to the most senior practitioners and guiding teachers, is expected to conduct themselves according to this the Code of Ethics and may avail themselves of the Informal Reconciliation and Grievance process.

 Relationships and Intimacy

 Teachers, priests, and priests-in-training have additional responsibilities and will not use their role, authority or position to impel a sexual relationship with a Sangha member.
-If the teacher or priest-in-training is in a committed relationship, they should not engage in sexual activity with any person outside of that relationship.
+If the teacher or priest-in- training is in a committed relationship, they should not engage in sexual activity with any person outside of that relationship.
 Sexual activity outside of a long-term, committed relationship is never appropriate between a teacher and student.

 We believe that openness and transparency are important tools in navigating the vast gray areas that exist in the landscape of human sexuality.
-Achieving this offers a middle way between the Temple unnecessarily legislating personal relationships on one hand, and ignoring the potential for harmful actions resulting from the real or perceived power differential between teacher and student on the other.
+Achieving this offers a middle way between the Temple unnecessarily legislating personal relationships on one hand and ignoring the potential for harmful actions resulting from the real or perceived power differential between teacher and student on the other.

-Any teacher, priest, or priest-in-training, not in a committed relationship, who finds themself at the beginning of a mutually desired romantic relationship with a member of the Sangha should inform the EAR Council, which will inform the Board of Directors of this intention and seek guidance as to the most healthful way to proceed.
-The EAR Council and the parties wishing to pursue the romantic relationship should then discuss creating safeguards to protect both involved parties and the Sangha.
+Any teacher, priest, or priest-in-training, not in a committed relationship, who finds themself at the beginning of a mutually desired romantic relationship with a member of the Sangha should inform the EAR Council, which will inform the Abbot, in the case of a priest or priest in training, and the President of the Board of Directors in the case of the Abbot or Guiding Teachers, of this intention and seek guidance as to the most healthful way to proceed.
+The EAR Council and the parties wishing to pursue a romantic relationship should then discuss creating safeguards to protect both parties involved and the Sangha.
 For example, the EAR Council may recommend that one of the individuals take a break from Sangha practice so the couple can focus on exploring the new relationship or that a student change to a different teacher.
-Whatever the detail of the path forward, in the case of teachers there should be a formal time-out from that student-teacher relationship of no less than one year.
-In all cases there must be a conscious commitment to enter into a relationship that brings no harm to either party or to the Sangha.
-The EAR Council should help in this decision-making process.
-A resolution should be achieved with as little delay and as much openness and transparency as possible.

 Sexual Harassment and Inappropriate Behavior